-This will permit the Commission to bring complaints with respect to human rights infringements that might otherwise fall through the cracks or remain unaddressed because there are no complainants willing and/or able to come forward with complaints.
+The Commission has the power to file an application with the Tribunal if it considers it in the public interest to do so: s.
+35. This will permit the Commission to bring complaints with respect to human rights infringements that might otherwise fall through the cracks or remain unaddressed because there are no complainants willing and/or able to come forward with complaints.
 Further, the provision is an important extension of the Commission's investigative functions.
 It will allow the Commission to incorporate litigation into the range of other pro-active strategies it undertakes to address discriminatory practices.
 Under s.
-29(e), the Commission is provided with the power to initiate review and inquiries into incidents and conditions in particular communities, institutions, industries, or sectors of the economy.
+29(e), the Commission has the power to initiate review and inquiries into incidents and conditions in particular communities, institutions, industries, or sectors of the economy.
 In the course of such inquiries, if the Commission considers that an application should be made to challenge practices, for example, regarding discriminatory practices in a particular industry, it would have the power to bring a complaint itself under s.
-35. This could be especially important for vulnerable individuals and workers who would not want to risk bringing applications themselves.
+35 on behalf of vulnerable individuals and workers.